shortbread-tiles/shortbread-docs/shortbread-website/content/schema/_index.md

 ### Layer "addresses"

 Has points for everything with an address from zoom 14+.
+Polygons are represented by their centroid.

 #### Properties